jkeab/codepath_assignment/README.md

 #### X Honeypot

 **Summary:** What does this honeypot simulate and do for a security researcher?
 Conpot simulates the behavior of a system under constant load to trick the attacker into thinking they have discovered a complex industrial control system.
-It allows a security researcher to gain insight into how advisaries carry out attacks on important infrasutrctre.
+It allows a security researcher to gain insight into how advisaries carry out attacks on important infrasutrctre and who they are (geographically).

 <img src="conpot-honeypot.gif">